 Welcome to the Safeguarding pages of the East Anglia District website.

 If you need any help with safeguarding matters, even if it is just a nagging doubt, there are people who are able to help you.
-Each church has a poster with details of who can be contacted in the church, circuit, district and outside agencies who can advise you.

 If you believe someone is in immediate danger call the Emergency Services on 999 or 101.

 We are here to support and help keep everyone safe in our churches.

 Safeguarding our communities during the COVID-19 Coronavirus

 Connexional advice and guidance about reopening buildings can be found here.
 It is updated regularly inline with Government guidance and is therefore the most reliable source of information.

 Please use this form to record and report safeguarding concerns and then pass on to your safeguarding officer.

 This was produced by Connexion on November 24th 2020 and can be viewed through this link.